Exploration of Uranus: Proposed missions

 MUSE, conceived in 2012 and proposed in 2015, is a European concept for a dedicated mission to the planet Uranus to study its atmosphere, interior, moons, rings, and magnetosphere.
 It is suggested to be launched with an Ariane 5 rocket in 2026, arriving at Uranus in 2044, and operating until 2050.

 In 2016, another mission concept was conceived, called Origins and Composition of the Exoplanet Analog Uranus System (OCEANUS), and it was presented in 2017 as a potential contestant for a future New Frontiers program mission.
 Students at Purdue University released their Flagship-class version of OCEANUS around that time; it featured more than twice as many instruments in a more compact design with a larger high-gain antenna, as well as two atmospheric probes for Saturn and Uranus rather than the previous concept's sole Uranian one.

 Another mission concept of a New Frontiers class mission was presented in 2020.
 It is called QUEST (Quest to Uranus to Explore Solar System Theories) and as its authors claim is more realistic than previous such proposals.
 It envisions launch in 2032 with Jupiter gravity assist in 2036 and arrival to Uranus in 2045.
 The spacecraft then enters an elliptical polar orbit around the planet with a periapsis of about 1.1 of the Uranus's radius.
 The spacecraft's dry mass is 1210 kg and it carries four scientific instruments: magnetometer, microwave radiometer, wide angle camera and plasma wave detector.

 In October 2021, a team of mostly JPL and Ames Research Center staffers suggested another New Frontiers class mission be undertaken preferably in the late 2040s, called the Uranian Magnetosphere and Moons Investigator.

 In 2022, the Uranus orbiter and probe mission (the latest design of which was released in June 2021) was placed as the highest priority for a NASA Flagship mission by the 2023–2032 Planetary Science Decadal Survey, ahead of the Enceladus Orbilander and the ongoing Mars Sample Return program, due to the lack of knowledge about ice giants.

-In response, in July 2023, a team of scientists at Johns Hopkins University proposed a Uranus orbiter called Plasma Environment, Radiation, Structure, and Evolution of the Uranian System (PERSEUS), focusing mostly on the plasma, magnetic, and heliophysics environment of Uranus.
+In response, in July 2023, a team of scientists at Johns Hopkins University Applied Physics Laboratory proposed a Uranus orbiter called Plasma Environment, Radiation, Structure, and Evolution of the Uranian System (PERSEUS), focusing mostly on the plasma, magnetic, and heliophysics environment of Uranus.
 Launch is envisioned for February 2031, and arrival set for mid-2043, with the dry mass estimated at 913.1 kg.

 Future launch windows are available between 2030 and 2034.